 Is yours a household with more than one pet?
 Do you realize how blessed you are?
 And, more to the point, have you got multiple pet insurance for your non-human family members?
-It’s simple to get your pets insured, it’s safer for their health, and it will save you money!
+It’s simple to get multi pet insurance for your fur babies, it’s safer for their health, and it will save you money!
 As a pet caretaker, you can benefit from an insurance plan that covers multiple animals under the same insurance company.
 Let’s find out how.

 - Why Should You Get Insurance for your Pets?